 The tastes of ingredients in TCM also determine what Organs and Meridians they target.
-As such baikal skullcap roots are thought to target the Gallbladder, the Spleen, the Heart, the Large intestine, the Lung and the Small intestine.
+As such Huang Qin is thought to target the Gallbladder, the Heart, the Large intestine, the Lung, the Small intestine and the Spleen.
 Similar to modern medicine, in TCM the Gallbladder stores and releases bile produced by the Liver.
 It also controls the emotion of decisiveness.
-The Spleen on the other hand assists with digestion, Blood coagulation and Fluids metabolism in the body.
 In addition to regulating Blood flow, the Heart is believed to be the store of the 'Mind' which basically refers to someone's vitality.
 The Large Intestine receives the "impure" parts of the digested food from the Small Intestine, absorbs the remaining fluids and excrete the remainder as feces.
 In addition to performing respiration, the Lungs are thought in TCM to be a key part of the production chain for Qi and the Body Fluids that nourish the body.
 Like the Stomach, the Small Intestine has a digestive role, extracting the "pure" part of what we injest to the Spleen and the "impure" down to the Large Intestine.
+The Spleen assists with digestion, Blood coagulation and Fluids metabolism in the body.

 Flavones isolated from Scutellaria baicalensis root exhibit strong neuroprotective effects on the brain and are not toxic in the broad range of tested doses.1